-1 l.
-Disaster Management - ,
+1 1.
+Disaster Management

 1 Course Code GEDS 3001

 2 Course Title Disaster Management

 3 Number of Credits 05

 4 Year Third Year

 5 Rationale

 Disaster Management course unit is designed to provide students with graduate level knowledge

-and associated ability to unde erstand disasters from development perspec ctive and critical thinking
+and associated ability to understand disasters from development perspective and critical thinking

 for decision making involv ed in planning, management, relief and 1 ecovery management in

 disasters.
 As a core of the s tudy, students will be exposed to concep ots, theory and planning,

 management, response, relie f, recovery, economies and specific case s associated with public

 emergencies in disasters.
 Th e course content also concerns to provide an accurate and rational

 description about the mechan nism, issues and challenges of disaster ma nagement in Sri Lanka.

 6 Pre-requisites None

 7 Course Objectives (Instruc tional)

 Promote the unders tanding of applicability of disaster m anagement through the

 ationship between the environment and de

 rstanding on the all types of disasters.
 1

 all aspects on Disaster Management plann ning and implementation.

 ity of applying disaster management ski = =

 purpose 1

 8 Expected Main Teaching C Outcomes (By Students)

 By the completion of this co urse unit students will be able to

-1 hing the sense of
+1 rtance of disaster management while imbi hing the sense of

-Understand the importance of disaster management while imbibing the sense of hazards and their impacts
+hazards and their imp onig the sense of

 1 pact of hazards for managing disasters an d emergency situation

 ch projects and proposals. a emergency straution

 o the regional events of disaster managem ent while familiarizing

 vities on preparedness, mitigation, respon

 9 Content

 Main Themes Sub Themes No. of Hours

 1. Introduction to i.
 Definitions of Hazards and 04

 Disaster Disasters

 Management ii.
 Principles of Disaster

 Management

 2. Natural disasters i.
 Defining natural hazards 04

 ii.
 Types and characteristics

 iii.
 Short and Long-term impact

 3. Anthropogenic i.
 Definition 04

 disasters: ii.
 Types and characteristics

 1 C1 / 1T / ' / 1